xxgj/buaa-ncov-report-action/README.md

   - cron: '0 9 * * *'
 ```

-Since GitHub will send an email notification of workflow error messages to you when workflow fails, `buaa-ncov-report-action` do not implement another way for notification.
+Since GitHub will send an email notification of workflow error messages to you when workflow fails, `buaa-ncov-report-action` does not implement another way for notification.

 ## Known BUGs